ibm-cloud-docs/citrix-netscaler-vpx/default-deployment.md

 {:note: .note}
 {:important: .important}

-# Citrix Netscaler VPX Default Deployment
+# Citrix Netscaler VPX default deployment
 {: #citrix-netscaler-vpx-default-deployment}

 The default deployment of an {{site.data.keyword.vpx_full}} is designed to be as secure as possible, by automatically assigning a Private IP address as the NetScaler IP (NSIP) used for management purposes.